lmfit/lmfit-py/doc/builtin_models.rst

 ------------------------------------

 These models correspond to polynomials of some degree.
-Of course, lmfit is a very inefficient way to do linear regression (see :func:`numpy.polyfit` or :func:`scipy.stats.linregress`), but these models may be useful as one of many components of composite model.
+Of course, lmfit is a very inefficient way to do linear regression (see :numpydoc:`polyfit` or :scipydoc:`stats.linregress`), but these models may be useful as one of many components of composite model.

 :class:`ConstantModel`